Ericsson/ered/README.md

 get_clients(cluster_ref()) -> [client_ref()].
 ```

 Get all primary node clients.
+Use the `ered` module for sending commands to the
+individual instances.

 ### `get_addr_to_client_map/1`